jhartz/hhls/README.md

 Multiple computers throughout the building can connect to the server through a web browser as either a *control* (a computer that controls the effects) or a *client* (a computer that receives the effects and relays it to the external lighting).
 The *client* can be connected to external lighting or other electrical things in a variety of ways (in reality, the sky is the limit - common methods include the use of photoelectric switches positioned against the computer screen or software that hooks in with the HHLS API to control special hardware).

-Additionally, the *control* has built-in support for video presentations (and for syncing effects with the video), and any *control* that has a microphone can be used as an intercom system to broadcast an audio message to each computer connected as a *client*.
+The *control* allows the user to run effects on different channels to which the clients throughout the building are connected.
+It has simple systems for timed sequences of effects and keyboard shortcuts.
+Additionally, the *control* has built-in support for video presentations (and for syncing effects with the video).

 Another interesting feature of HHLS is a basic live camera monitoring system (entirely separate from the rest of the system).
 This allows a computer connected to the server to remotely monitor any computer with a webcam attached that is connected to the camera monitoring system.
+NOTE: Work on this is still in progress, and it is based on WebRTC, which is commonly only available in the beta or nightly builds of most browsers.

 ## License